Frank Bowling: Style and influences

-Over the course of six decades, Bowling has relentlessly pursued a practice which boldly expands the possibilities and properties of paint.
-Ambitious in scale and scope, his dynamic engagement with the materiality of his chosen medium, and its evolution in the broad sweep of art history, has resulted in paintings of unparalleled originality and power.
+Over the course of six decades, Bowling has pursued a practice which expands the possibilities and properties of paint.
+His engagement with the materiality of his chosen medium, and its evolution in art history, has resulted in paintings of originality and power.

 In his earliest works, Bowling was influenced by the work of Rembrandt, Goya, Van Gogh and Francis Bacon.
 From 1962 onwards, Bowling began to think deeply about geometry as an architectonic principle in his paintings.
 His interest in this direction dated at least from his Royal College dissertation on Piet Mondrian.
 The diptych Big Bird (1964) and Mirror (1964–66) are major examples of the importance of geometry to his work.

 A notable change in Bowling’s style occurred in 1966, shortly after arriving in New York.
 Paintings from his first months in the city understandably spring from pop art influences that had characterised his art over the past years but, around 1969, Bowling worked with personal photographs, letters, and cutout stencils of continents, overlapping references to geography, memory, and history in canvases he stained and splattered with liquid sweeps of acrylic paint.
 At this point, he befriended pop artists Larry Rivers and Jasper Johns, who were instrumental in his development as a painter.

 In 1984, Bowling spent a productive nine weeks as an artist-in-residence at Skowhegan School of Painting and Sculpture in rural Maine, United States, where he was inspired by the green landscape of the surrounding countryside.
 Bowling’s paintings from the mid-1980s assimilated his memories of classical English landscape painting with the revelation at Skowhegan.
 It was at this point that Bowling began incorporating objects into his paintings, influenced by the painter Larry Poons.